top of page

 Assessment Process

-• Step 3 - Additional Inputand Document Review
+• Step 3 - Additional Input & Document Review

-For most clients I also conduct a short phone interview with someone who knew you well during childhood and review documents, such as school reports or earlier assessments, to build a complete picture.
+I also conduct a phone interview with someone who knew you well during childhood (before age 12) and review documents, such as school reports or earlier assessments, to seek collateral information regarding childhood symptoms.

 Fees & Payment